jackyzha0/quartz/content/Photos.md

-Sometimes I take photos, and even more rarely do I remember to put them online.
 All of these were taken with various phones over many years.

-Most photos on this page are licensed under the Creative Commons [Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) license.
-Exceptions are marked with a bold asterisk.
+Most photos on this page are licensed under the Creative Commons [Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) license (exceptions are noted).

 ---